lihebi/wiki-old/_wiki/tools/software/gdb.md

-break myfunc # add breakpoint on the entry of myfunc info break # show all break point info r # run. will pause on breakpoint n # when paused, run next line stepi # step in a routine. c # when paused, continue p i # print variable i p $r3 # print register r3 p/d $r3 # print register r3 as integer format display $r3 # will display r3 for each of following operation.
+break myfunc # add breakpoint on the entry of myfunc info break # show all break point info r # run. will pause on breakpoint run 4 -s Doc! # 4 -s Doc! will be the argv n # when paused, run next line stepi # step in a routine. # Do not step into system library calls c # when paused, continue p i # print variable i p $r3 # print register r3 p/d $r3 # print register r3 as integer format display $r3 # will display r3 for each of following operation.

+print mystruct->data
+set mystruct->data = 42

+ptype va # the type of the variable clear xx # clear the specific break point

+help # show help

 disas func # disassembly func routine. disas # disassembly current routine.